 3.5 Joining the Same Table Together

 A natural assumption to make is that a table can only be listed in the FROM clause a single time.
 In reality, you can list the same table multiple times by simply defining a unique alias for each table and creating a join between them.
 When possible, it's more efficient to read a table once rather than multiple times.
-However, there are definitely use cases where joining the same table twice is advantageous.
+However, there are use cases where joining the same table twice is advantageous.

-Many of the examples I use in this book were created by using this method.
+Many of the examples I used in this book were created by using this method.
 In example 3.4 we looked at instances where the same PARENT_ENTITY_ID could exist for a PERSON as well as an ORGANIZATION.
 I wasn't about to spend hours looking through the database to find an example to illustrate this point, so I wrote a simple query to do so.

 select